Division of Nursing and Health Sciences

 Upon completion of this program, graduates will be able to:

-• Demonstrate clinical judgment in assisting patient and families to promote optimal health by utilizing current evidence and available resources
+• Demonstrate clinical judgment in assisting patient and families to promote optimal health by utilizing current evidence and available resources; and

 Where should I direct specific questions about this program?